modin-project/modin/docs/modin_xgboost.rst

 Modes of a data distribution
 ----------------------------

-Modin XGBoost provides two approaches for an internal data ditribution which could be switched by `evenly_data_distribution` parameter of ``train/predict`` functions:
+Modin XGBoost provides three approaches for an internal data ditribution which could be switched by `distribution_type` parameter of ``train/predict`` functions.
+Types of distribution are described in ``DistributionType`` enum.

-* ``evenly_data_distribution = True``: in this case the input data of ``train/predict``
+.. automodule:: modin.experimental.xgboost
-  functions will be distributed evenly between nodes in a cluster to ensure evenly utilization of nodes (default behavior).
+  :noindex:

-* ``evenly_data_distribution = False`` :  in this case partitions of input data of ``train/predict``
+  :members: DistributionType

-  functions will not transfer between nodes in cluster in case empty nodes is <10%, if portion of empty nodes is ≥10% evenly data distribution will be applied.
+:note: In case ``distribution_type`` parameter of ``train/predict`` functions is ``DistributionType.LOCALLY``, partitions of input data for those functions will not transfer between nodes in cluster in case empty nodes is <10%, if portion of empty nodes is ≥10%, evenly data distribution will be applied.
 This method provides minimal data transfers between nodes but doesn't guarantee effective utilization of nodes.
 Most effective in case when all cluster nodes are occupied by data.

 .. _Dataframe: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html